Rank-preserving geometric means of positive semi-definite matrices: An analytic viewpoint: Ando's approach

 A geometric mean of an arbitrary number of matrices, that extends the geometric mean of two matrices \eqref{Ando} is not very well-established.
 Indeed the definitions based on equations \eqref{geometricmean} for instance, are not easily generalized.
 Several possible definitions have appeared in the literature and we shall not review all of them.
 In any case, it seems natural to reserve the {adjective} geometric, to a mean that satisfies the following properties (PP1-PP7).
 They are a natural extension of (P1-P7) to the case of three matrices, and the extension to an arbitrary number of matrices is straightforward.
 (PP1) if A,B,C commute $M(A,B,C)=(ABC)^{1/3}$.
 (PP2) $M(\alpha A,\beta B,\gamma C)=(\alpha\beta\gamma)^{1/3} M( A,B,C). $ (PP3) $M(A,B,C)=M(\pi(A,B,C))$ for any permutation $\pi$.
 (PP4) The map $(A,B,C)\mapsto M(A,B,C)$ is monotone.
 (PP5) If $\{A_n\}$, $\{B_n\}$, $\{C_n\}$ are monotonic decreasing sequences converging to $A,B,C$ then $\lim M(A_n , B_n,C_n)=M(A,B,C)$.
 (PP6) For any $G\in \mathrm{Gl(n)}$ we have $M(GAG^T , GBG^T,GCG^T)=GM(A,B,C)G^T$.
 (PP7) $M(A,B,C)^{-1} =M(A^{-1},B^{-1},C^{-1})$.

 This axiomatic approach has been proposed {in} \cite{ando}, and the authors have defined a mean we shall denote $\mathrm{alm}(A_1,\cdots, A_n)$, adopting the notation of \cite{bhatia-2006}.
 This mean is defined as the common limit {of} a converging sequence of matrices, and it was proved to preserve properties (P1-P7) as well as their extension (PP1-PP7) to three or more matrices.
+Other computationally more efficient geometric means having the desired properties have since been proposed (see e.g. \cite{Bini}, and \cite{lim2} for a weighted geometric mean).

-\section{Geometric pass: geometric mean as a Riemannian mean}
+\section{A geometric viewpoint: geometric mean as a Riemannian mean}

 {Ando's mean (\ref{Ando}) has the alternative Riemannian interpretation of the midpoint of a geodesic connecting the matrices $A$ and $B$.
-This connection appears for instance in \cite{pusz}.
+This connection appears for instance in \cite{corach}.
 Because this Riemannian interpretation is at the root of our proposed rank-preserving mean, it is reviewed in this section.}